medleyjs/medley/docs/Plugins-Guide.md

   { options }
 )
 ```
-`register` creates a "sub app", this means that if you do any change to the sub app, those changes will not be reflected into the sub app's ancestors.
+`register` creates a "sub-app", this means that if you do any change to the sub-app, those changes will not be reflected into the sub-app's ancestors.
 In other words, encapsulation!

 *Why is encapsulation important?*<br>